 When the Chicagoland area was hit by several days of snow that accumulated to well over a foot, I was glad to have use of an all-wheel-drive vehicle – particularly since I was going to take a long trip.
 And the fact that all-wheel-drive vehicle was a Lexus RX 350 made it all the more enjoyable.
+Still, it seemed like time to work up a list of winter driving tips.

 Winter Driving Tips